How to Start a Journaling Practice You’ll Love

 Creative Journaling Ideas

-You could have a different journal for every type of journaling you want to do.
-Or you can also combine different types of journaling in one place.
-My everyday journal serves several purposes.
+You could have a separate journal for every type of journaling you might want to try, or you can combine several styles in one place.
+Personally, I like to keep everything together.
+My daily journal serves several purposes: checking in with my parts, manifesting with the moon, planning my days, and recording my own inner wisdom

 Using Daily Journal Prompts

 Some of you will love the freedom to write down whatever your heart desires.
 While others of you will need a little more structure to get into the process.
-So if you are unsure what to write about, it can help to use journal prompts.
+So if you are unsure what to write about, using journal prompts can help.

 Here are a few journal prompts you can use daily: